A compact null set containing a differentiability point of every Lipschitz function: Introduction

 We now make some comments about the porosity property and its connection with the \frechet{} differentiability of Lipschitz functions.
 Recall first that a subset $A$ of a Banach space $X$ is said to be porous at a point $x \in X$ if there exists $\lambda>0$ such that for all $\delta > 0$ there exist $r\le\delta$ and $x'\in B(x,\delta)$ such that $r>\lambda\|x-x'\|$ and $B(x',r)\cap A=\emptyset$.
 Here $B(x,\delta)$ denotes an open ball in the Banach space $X$ with centre at $x$ and radius $\delta$.

 A set $A \subseteq X$ is called porous if it is porous at every $x\in A$.
-A countable union of porous sets is called $\sigma$-porous.
+A set is said to be $\sigma$-porous if it can be written as a countable union of porous sets.
 The family of $\sigma$-porous subsets of $X$ is a $\sigma$-ideal.
 A comprehensive survey on porous and $\sigma$-porous sets can be found in \cite{Zpor}.

 Observe that for a non-empty set $A$ the distance function $f(x)=\mathrm{dist}(x,A)$ is Lipschitz with $\mathrm{Lip}(f) \leq 1$ but is not \frechet{} differentiable at any porosity point of the set $A$ \cite{BL}.
 Moreover if $A$ is a $\sigma$-porous subset of a separable Banach space $X$ we can find a Lipschitz function from $X$ to $\real$ that is not \frechet{} differentiable at any point of $A$.
 This is proved in \cite{PT} for the case in which $A$ is a countable union of closed porous sets and, as per remark in \cite[Chapter 6]{BL}, the proof of \cite[Proposition 14]{PZ} can be used to derive this statement for an arbitrary $\sigma$-porous set $A$.